MushfiqRazib/swdm_bug_pred_ml/README.md

 # swdm_bug_pred_ml
 Exploring the Relationship between Design Metrics and Software Diagnosability using Machine Learning (IN2106, IN0012, IN4238)
 ## Software Design Metrics Extraction Tool For Bug Prediction using Machine Learning
-This tool used Defects4J 5 projects Chart, Closure, Lang, Math and Time project to extract, diagnose 345 bugs properties and made a bug  dataset.
+This tool used Defects4J's 5 projects Chart, Closure, Lang, Math and Time project to extract, diagnose 345 bugs properties and then made a bug dataset.
 By analyzing various static, dynamic, bug and test suite characterisitcs using this tool, a combination of features are extracted with data.
-Later, this dataset is used to train models using Weka tool to explore best features which can help developers  to  find the bug location.
+Later, this dataset is used to train models by applying various machine learning algorithms using Weka tool to explore best features which can help developers to find the bug location.

 Defects4J: https://github.com/rjust/defects4j